Difference by Design — The Story Behind the Name

 The Personal Meaning

-That constant adjustment, called masking, comes at a cost.
-Over time, it erodes one’s sense of self.
-Regaining my sense of identity, I applied the underlying concept of universal design to see difference not as something to hide, but as something to explore and protect.
-That shift happened through unlearning, reflecting, and seeking out people who valued authenticity over conformity.
+My turning point came when I began to see difference not as something to hide, but as something to explore and protect.
+That shift happened through years of unlearning, reflecting, and seeking out people who valued authenticity over conformity.

 Now, I see difference as a source of strength, resilience, and perspective; qualities that come from being willing to stand apart.